 More information

-Contacts for more information are listed here or use the FAQ.
+Contacts for more information are listed here or use the FAQ page.

 Upcoming expeditions

-A spreadsheet is available for each major expedition to show when people are going to be in Matienzo.
+An online Google Sheet is available for each major expedition (Easter, summer) to show when people are going to be in Matienzo.
 Feel free to add yourself to the sheet or email Phil Papard or Juan Corrin with the details.
-It helps with planning, eg expedition objectives, other people organising dates, when to set up the office in the restaurant and when to have the expedition meal, etc. The spreadsheets show the extent of each expedition; the office and tackle store will be set up for the beginning and equipment put away at the end of each expedition.
-Links to the major expeditions are below or on the front page.
+It helps with planning, eg expedition objectives, other people organising dates, when to set up the office in the restaurant and when to have the expedition meal, etc. The sheets show the extent of each expedition (Easter 3 weeks; summer 4 weeks); the office and tackle store will be set up for the beginning and equipment put away at the end of each expedition.
+Links to the major expeditions are below and on the front page.

 [top]